quickwit-oss/quickwit/docs/guides/e2e-serverless-aws-lambda.md

 ---
-title: Serverless E2E with Lambda
+title: E2E Serverless with Lambdas
-description: Index and search using AWS Lambda based on an end to end usecase.
+description: Index and search using AWS Lambda for an end-to-end use case
 tags: [aws, integration]
 icon_url: /img/tutorials/aws-logo.png
 sidebar_position: 5
 ---

-In this tutorial, we’ll show you how to run Quickwit on Lambda on a complete use case.
+In this guide, we’ll show you how to run Quickwit on Lambda on a complete use case.
 We’ll present you the associated cloud resources, a cost estimate and how to deploy the whole stack using AWS CDK.

 ## The use case
 Let’s start with the functional description of what our stack will be doing.